 The nominee shall not hold a current position on the ECA Executive Committee or be member of the current Max Perutz Prize Committee and must be a listed member of the World Directory of Crystallography.
 The winner receives the award at the official opening of the following ECM and presents a lecture at this occasion.

-Nominations must be sent before April 16th, 2024 to the ECA Vice President.
+Nominations must be sent before 23h59 on April 15th, 2024, to the chairs ECA Vice President.

 Minimal information to be submitted to the prize committee chairperson: